Iran's Revolutionary Guard holds military drill amid tension | Law-Order

 - Iran

-Iran's paramilitary Revolutionary Guard staged a major military exercise across the country's south on Monday amid heightened tensions over Tehran's nuclear programme, state TV reported.
+Iran's paramilitary Revolutionary Guard staged a major military exercise across the country's south on Monday amid heightened tensions over Tehran's nuclear program, state TV reported.

-The Guard's aerospace division, ground troops and naval forces joined in the five-day drill, the report said, with maritime forces set to maneuver in the strategic Strait of Hormuz, the narrow gateway for 20% of the world's traded oil.
+The Guard's aerospace division, ground troops and naval forces joined in the five-day drill, the report said, with maritime forces set to maneuver in the strategic Strait of Hormuz, the narrow gateway for 20 per cent of the world's traded oil.

 The exercise comes days after talks to revive Tehran's tattered nuclear deal with world powers broke up in Vienna.
-Iran has accelerated its nuclear advances as negotiations to return to the accord struggle to make headway, alarming Israel and other regional rivals.
-Israel has repeatedly threatened unilateral action against Iran's nuclear programme.
+Iran has accelerated its nuclear advances as negotiations to return to the accord struggle to make headway.

+When asked by a reporter during a press briefing whether Iran would consider enriching uranium to weapons-grade 90 per cent purity, the foreign ministry spokesman gave a vague response.

+“The level, amount and quality of enrichment are in line with the needs of Iran's peaceful nuclear program,” Saeed Khatibzadeh said.
+“All these measures have been taken with the knowledge of the International Atomic Energy Agency and will continue to be so in the future.''
+His comment came after Iran's hard-line Kayhan newspaper published an editorial arguing that Iran should enrich uranium up to 90 per cent purity and become a “world nuclear power” if negotiations in Vienna fail to grant the country sanctions relief.

-Iranian forces will launch "a crushing attack on all bases, centres, paths and space used to carry out the aggression without delay," the semi-official Mehr news agency quoted him as saying.
+Iranian forces will launch “a crushing attack on all bases, centers, paths and space used to carry out the aggression without delay,” the semi-official Mehr news agency quoted him as saying.

 “Any threat to Iran's nuclear and military bases by the Zionist regime is not possible without the green light support of the United States,'' he said.